As humans, we associate food with love and happiness. Who doesn’t smile after eating a donut or when someone brings them a box of chocolates?

 I always recommended to my clients to regularly bring their pet into the office just to weigh them.
 Many pet stores also have a pet scale available for dog owners to use in between clinic visits.
 I have found that regularly tracking a pet’s weight, rather than just at yearly check-ups, helps owners notice the slight changes in weight which might be hard to see.

 It is easy to not notice a few pounds of weight gain, but after a while, those few pounds start adding up.
 It’s easier to be proactive about weight gain if you know your pet’s ideal weight for their age, breed, and size and can frequently check what they weigh.

 How to Weigh Your Dog

 Many dogs and cats (and humans) don’t love getting on a scale.
 Here are a couple of tips to get your pet’s weight:

-- Place a towel or non-skid mat on the scale, make sure it’s reset to “0,” and then have your pet step on.
-Often simply changing the surface of the scale helps pets feel like they have better footing, encouraging staying on longer.
+Place a towel or non-skid mat on the scale, make sure it’s reset to “0,” and then have your pet step on.
+Often, simply changing the surface of the scale helps pets feel like they have better footing, encouraging them to stay on longer.

 4. Monitor Your Dog’s Treat Intake

 Do you give your dog any treats?
 Our pets care most about getting the treat and positive feedback from you — they don’t necessarily care how big the treat is.
 Many dog training treats are made for medium to large-sized dogs, and a small dog can consume lots of calories quickly while chowing those down.
 Consider breaking those treats in half or smaller, or switch to low-calorie treats.